EME basics

 Basic EME stations can be dimensioned for 144MHz and 1296MHz by calculating the path budget in each case.

-This site discusses the propagation mechanisms for EME.
-This aims to define the ‘why’ behind the stories.
+This site discusses all the propagation mechanisms for EME.
+I aim to define the ‘why’ behind the stories.
 It’s not overthinking.
 It’s explaining.